9erson/bytebles/courses/First Byte at Python/Lesson 7 - Working with Lists.md

 print(f"You picked: {items[choice - 1]}")
 ```
 ### Chew the Byte
 1. Create a list of items on a restaurant menu.
 Display the menu as a numbered list and ask the user to pick an item.
-Then display the message - "You picked Fries!"
+Then display the message.
+E.g. "You picked Fries!"
 2. Create a list of names of people.
 Display the names as a numbered list and ask the user to pick a name.
 Then print out the number of characters in the chosen name.

 ## Add item to list